Opportunities and Resources For Science & Technology

 Geek Week is a competition among the student clubs during March.
 Activities include tug-of-war, scavenger hunt, dodge ball, and whatever the students decide to help let off a little steam.
-The week coincides with Pi Day (March 14), hosted by the Department of Mathematics & Statistics.
+The week coincides with Pi Day (March 14), hosted by the School of Science & Technology's student clubs.
 Come on by and get to pie one of your professors, or possibly the Dean!

 Public Lecture Series: